ernestang98/offsec-prep/osed-prep/BillyEllis/ROPLevel1/README.md

 ### Methodolody:

 Chain change() and secret() one after the other such that when the main function finishes is returning, it will return to the change function.
-WHen the change function finishes and is returning, it returns to the secret() function.
+When the change function finishes and is returning, it returns to the secret() function.

 ### Answer: